CodeConfidant/pydate/README.txt

 ---------------

 Note: This class inherits the attributes/methods of both the Date & Time classes.

-TotalDays:                  Attribute of the dictionary type denoting the total days in each month.
-                            Uses each gregorian month name as a key.

 set_UTC():                  Change year, month, day, hour, minute, and second attributes to current UTC values.